MicrosoftDocs/power-automate-docs/articles/disable-flow.md

 # Turn flows on or off

-At times, you might want to turn off a cloud flow to prevent it from running.
-Follow these steps to turn flows off or on.
+At times, you might want to turn off a cloud flow to prevent it from running or permanently delete a flow.
+Follow these steps to turn off, on, or delete a flow.

 ## Turn flows off